buildpacks/community/contributors/triage.md

 # Triage

-Triaging is the act of managing issues, determining the appropriate response, and following up.
+Triaging is the act of managing issues, determining the appropriate response, and following up with the original poster to ensure the problem was solved.

 ### Actionable Issues